ibm-cloud-docs/assistant/web-chat-config.md

 - Change the launcher icon that is used to open the web chat widget.
 For a tutorial the shows you how, see [Using a custom launcher](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-launcher){: external}.
 - Change how the web chat widget opens.
 For example, you might want to launch the web chat from some other button or process that exists on your website, or maybe open it in a different location, or at a different size.
 For a tutorial that shows you how, see [Render to a custom element](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-example-element){: external}.
 - Hide the launcher icon entirely and automatically start the web widget in open state, at its full length.
 For more information, see the [`openChatByDefault` method](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject){: external}.
-- Hide the close button so users cannnot close the web chat widget.
+- Hide the close button so users cannot close the web chat widget.
 For more information, see the [`hideCloseButton` method](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject){: external}.

 ## Change the conversation
 {: #web-chat-config-convo}